Nina Totenberg: COVID-19 coverage

 In January 2022, Totenberg received criticism for reporting on the impact of COVID-19 pandemic related to mask-wearing at the Supreme Court.
 On January 18, 2022, an article by Totenberg claimed that Chief Justice John Roberts "in some form" asked that the justices wear masks during oral arguments, partially due to Justice Sonia Sotomayor's diabetes-related health concerns.
 Totenberg reported that Justice Neil Gorsuch (the Justice who sits next to Sotomayor on the bench) was the only Justice who refused to wear a mask, forcing Justice Sotomayor to join oral arguments virtually despite the other eight justices hearing oral arguments in person.
 A day after Totenberg's piece, Justices Gorsuch and Sotomayor issued a rare joint statement stating that Totenberg's story "surprised us" and Chief Justice Roberts issued a statement denying he had asked any Justices to wear a mask.
 Totenberg stood by her claim, citing that she did not know exactly how the Chief Justice asked the other justices to mask-up, but he did suggest "in some form" that they should wear masks.
 In response, NPR's public editor called for Totenberg to issue a clarification, saying that Totenberg should have been more careful in her choice of the word "asked", and that other words would have better described to the audience the subtlety with which executive messages are conveyed in the Supreme Court.
 The original article by Totenberg was updated on January 22 to reflect the clarification.

+Samuel Alito retirement

+In 2026, Totenberg falsely reported the retirement of Supreme Court Justice Samuel Alito.
+Her article was live on NPR's website for about five minutes, and was replaced by an editor's note retracting the story.

+Totenberg was interviewed on NPR's All Things Considered the same day.
+She said she was outside the courtroom during the Court's final session of the year, and was told that retirement announcements were being made; assuming it was Alito, she contacted NPR's executive editor, Krishnadev Calamur, who worked to publish the article.
+She called the misfire "the worst professional mistake of my more than 50 years in journalism", and read aloud from a letter she wrote apologizing to Alito.

+NPR published the story without additional confirmation.
+Brian Stelter surmised that the sequence of events may hint that Totenberg, who has been previously effective at procuring Court information, may have advance knowledge of Alito's intent to retire.